Foyle's War series 2: "War Games"

-Cast and Characters
+Cast and characters

-This episode marks the brief return (prior to reassignment to North Africa with the 7th Armoured Division) of Foyle's former police sergeant, now a British Army captain, Jack Devlin, who left with the BEF for France and was wounded by shrapnel there.
+This episode marks the brief return (prior to reassignment to North Africa with the 7th Armoured Division) of Foyle's former police sergeant, Jack Devlin.
+Now a British Army captain, Devlin left with the BEF for France and was wounded by shrapnel there.
 It also provides details of how Devlin was involved in planting evidence and perverting the course of justice in the Markham case six months earlier.
 Throughout the episode, Foyle is confronted with moral dilemmas and legal compromises made for the sake of the war.
-And it marks the first appearance of Hilda Pierce, played by Ellie Haddington, who later appears in the episodes "The French Drop" and "All Clear", before becoming a lead character in series 7 and 8.
+And it marks the first appearance of Hilda Pierce of British intelligence, played by Ellie Haddington, who later appears in the episodes "The French Drop" and "All Clear", before becoming a lead character in series 7 and 8.

-Background and Production
+Background and production

-This episode introduces children competing to win minor salvaging competitions, particularly with aluminium, glass and used paper.
-It also deals with the phenomena of the looting of Jewish treasures and the continued collaboration of British companies with the Germans in the guise of war profiteering contrary to the Trading with the Enemy Act 1939.
+This episode introduces children competing to win a wartime salvaging competition by scavenging scrap aluminium, glass and used paper.
+It also deals with the looting of Jewish treasures and the war profiteering of British companies who continued trading with the Germans in contravention of the Trading with the Enemy Act 1939.

 "The Funk Hole"

-Cast and Characters
+Cast and characters

 Andrew is on a week’s medical leave, after fog forced him to ditch his plane in the English Channel.
 After Stewart’s invitation for a companionable outing at his father's suggestion turns sour, he apologises to Stewart and takes her to see Gone With the Wind.
 After the movie, while walking back home, they share a kiss and begin a romantic relationship.
 Meanwhile, Foyle's tense relationship with his former boss's successor is also shown, when Foyle arrives unannounced in London and confronts him over the handling of the case against him.
-Also, in Foyle's absence, Stewart is unwillingly compelled to temporarily return to her position at the Mechanised Transport Corps depot.
+Also, in Foyle's absence, Stewart is unwillingly compelled to return temporarily to her position at the Mechanised Transport Corps depot.

-Background and Production
+Background and production

-In the first year of the war, the British government made dire predictions of the amount of bombing in major cities that would occur and moved large numbers of people out to the countryside.
-Later, the government reversed these predictions, but certain people who had the means to pay preferred to stay in their temporary lodgings, out of danger.
+In the first year of the war, the British government made dire predictions of the amount of bombing in major cities that would occur and evacuated people to the countryside.
+Later, the government reversed these predictions but certain people who had the means to pay preferred to stay in their temporary lodgings, out of danger.
 Such hotels and guest houses became known as "funk holes" because their residents' actions were regarded as cowardice.
-Further, with daily goods and pet-food in short supply due to wartime rationing, black marketeering of foodstuffs was also an ongoing issue for the authorities.
+With daily goods and pet-food in short supply due to wartime rationing, the black market in foodstuffs was also a problem for the authorities.

 International broadcast

-Series 2 was broadcast in the United States on PBS on Mystery!, on 18 and 25 July, and 1 and 8 August 2004, as Foyle's War II, and on Netflix as of April 2014.
+Series 2 was broadcast in Australia on ABC weekly from 25 April 2004, in the United States on PBS on Mystery!, on 18 and 25 July, and 1 and 8 August 2004, as Foyle's War II, and on Netflix as of April 2014.